oauthstuff/draft-oauth-rar/main.md

 ## Comparing authorization details

-Many actions in the OAuth protocol allow the AS and RS to make security decisions based on whether or not the request is asking for "more" or "less" than a previous, existing request.
+Many actions in the OAuth protocol allow the AS and RS to make security decisions based on whether the request is asking for "more" or "less" than a previous, existing request.
 For example, upon refreshing a token, the client can ask for a new access token with "fewer permissions" than had been previously authorized by the resource owner.
 Since the semantics of the fields in the `authorization_details` will be implementation specific to a given API or set of APIs, there is no